 Pressure- & volume controlled axial piston pump with load-sensing function, performance: 200 L at 215 bar, control valves: Electrically proportionally controlled valves, managed by electronically programmable control unit, joystick (Colt type), hydraulic tank 160 L

 Electrically proportionally controlled valves, managed by electronically programmable control unit, joystick (Colt type)

 Control panel, touchbutton control integrated in operator console, functions for crane settings, cable winch, differential, steering

-Spacious cab with air suspension and all-round view (over 7 m2 window area), two large roof windows front and rear, safety cab as per ISO standards (ROPS)
+Large-volume, air-suspended cab with all-round visibility (over 7 m² window area), two large roof windows at the rear and front, safety cab according to ISO standards (ROPS)